Sidebilder

 [blocks in formation]

 Young v.
 McIntyre.
-Partition-Parties to the proceedings-Tenant by the curtesy-Husband and wife—A husband is not entitled to curtesy in his wife's estate in remainder when she dies during the continuance of the particular estate-In such case he is no party to proceedings in partition by the heirs.
+Partition Parties to the proceedings-Tenant by the curtesy-Husband and wife-A husband is not entitled to curtesy in his wife's estate in remainder when she dies during the continuance of the particular estate-In such case he is no party to proceedings in partition by the heirs.
 Rule to set aside order of sale in partition.
 Partition.
-The plaintiff and defendants were brother and married sisters, devisees under will of William J. Young, deceased, their father.
+The plaintiff and defendants were brother and married sisters, devisees under will

-The will after bequeathing all testator's estate to his wife and unmarried daughters for the life of the wife, provided "that, at the decease of his wife, all testator's estate should be equally divided amongst his son and daughters, and their heirs forever, the daughters' shares to be free from the control of their husbands, and in case of the death of any child before the wife the issue of such child should take the parent's share."
+forever, the daughters' shares to be free from the control of their husbands, and in case of the death of any child before the wife the issue of such child should take the parent's share."

-Testator left a son, the present plaintiff, and three daughters, one of whom, Emma, was married at the time of his death to John Richardson, Had the devise been to Jonathan and on his and this daughter died before testator's wife, leavdeath then to be divided among the grandchil-ing to survive her the husband, but no issue. dren no one could question the transmissibility of their interests.
-That they were to take only in case he died without legitimate issue, though it made their interest dependent upon a contingency did not change its character in this respect, because it was not a contingency which affected at all their capacity to take.
-Whenever the contingency happened, if ever it did happen, they would be entitled.
+Had the devise been to Jonathan and on his death then to be divided among the grandchildren no one could question the transmissibility of their interests.
+That they were to take only in case he died without legitimate issue, though it made their interest dependent upon a contingency did not change its character in this respect, because it was not a contingency which affected The children. of testator took a vested remain

 The present rule was obtained by Richardson, on the ground that, as tenant by the curtesy of his wife's estate, he was entitled to be made a party to these proceedings in partition.
+F. S. Cantrell, for the rule.

-The children. of testator took a vested remainder in fee, subject to a life estate in the mother.
+der in fee, subject to a life estate in the mother.
 At the death of his wife, John Richardson became tenant by the curtesy of her share.
+Blackwell v.
+Cameron, 10 Wr.
+236.

 Walton v.
-Willis, 1 Dallas, 351.
+Willis, I Dallas, 351.

 Cote's Appeal, 29 Sm.
 235.